Do you want to make money Flipping Furniture?

-I’ve been Flipping Furniture for the last five years and thought I’d share some helpful tips with anyone who’s thinking about doing the same and for the flippers that need some help boosting their profits.
+I’ve been Flipping Furniture for the last seven years and thought I’d share some helpful tips with anyone who’s thinking about doing the same and for the flippers that need some help boosting their profits.

 First of all, I absolutely love what I do!
 I love taking old things and making them new again.
 Over the last couple of years I’ve learned a few things that have really made what I do even more fun and made my business more profitable.
 Below I’ll list some basic steps to help you get started.
 These are the things I’ve done and that continue to work for me.

 - Professional job – Do a professional job on your pieces.
 This includes proper prepping, cleaning your piece with TSP or some type of degreaser, sanding if needed and filling large scratches with wood putty can make all the difference in how well your paint sticks and how your piece looks.
 Clean out the inside of drawers and cabinets.
 If drawers or cabinets are stained I first try sanding.
 If sanding doesn’t remove it, I clean it well and apply a coat of penetrating stain, darker than the stains.
 If sanding removes the stain or you have no stains I use Fusion Hemp Oil to bring the wood back to life after a good cleaning.
 If your drawers or cabinets are beyond staining, cleaning or sanding I recommend painting the bottom of the drawer or lining the drawers with paper or fabric.
 Remember that you want return business and to be recommended by others.
 If you don’t do proper prep and and someone buys a piece, takes it home and paint starts coming off, you’ll have an unhappy customer!